 Infrastructure and fundamentals

-DNS: skilled
+DNS: experienced

 know how to set up various DNS records for different purposes; i.e. a single domain with multiple DNS zones.

-HTTP/2: skilled
+HTTP/2: experienced

 end-to-end HTTP/2 traffic between client and apps running in Google Kubernetes Engine through an ingress and reverse proxy.

-Load Balancing: skilled
+Load Balancing: experienced

 mostly with reverse proxies and Google Cloud Load Balancing.